-Ms. Dubin’s research trip to France in July 2010, funded by two Grant-in-Aid of Doctoral Research Awards from Indiana University in Bloomington, allowed her to spend a week in the Music Department of the Bibliothèque Nationale de France.
+Ms. Dubin’s research trip to France, funded by two Grant-in-Aid of Doctoral Research Awards from Indiana University in Bloomington, allowed her to spend over a week in the Music Department of the Bibliothèque Nationale de France.
 This library houses the most complete collection of his works in the world, including copies of first editions of almost all of Franchomme’s published works (most of which are out of print and impossible to find elsewhere) and many unpublished manuscripts.
 She also met direct descendants of Franchomme, who gave her access to unpublished family anecdotes, letters, manuscripts, Franchomme’s practice cello, and his library of cello music where she discovered a forgotten composition by the Baronesse Charlotte Nathaniel Rothschild, which inspired a paper which she presented at Arizona State University in Tempe in 2012 and at NYU in 2013.
 This paper will be published by Women In French in autumn 2014.

 Trois Nocturnes Pour Le Violoncelle, Op.
 14. One of the many original editions of Franchomme’s out-of-print works housed in the Bibliothèque Nationale Francaise in Paris.